-Make your way to any of the following Vancouver neighbourhoods on public transit and start exploring the many interesting shops and boutiques.
+Make your way to any of these Vancouver neighbourhoods and start exploring the interesting shops and boutiques

 - Chinatown: For inexpensive trinkets, bargains and Chinese merchandise check out the Vancouver's historic and colorful Chinatown.